dilyabareeva/quanda/docs/source/quickstart.rst

 .. code-block:: python

-   topk_cardinality = MislabelingDetection.generate(
+   mislabeling_detection = MislabelingDetection.generate(
       model=model,
       base_dataset=train_set,
       n_classes=n_classes,
       trainer=trainer,
    )
-   score = topk_cardinality.evaluate(
+   score = mislabeling_detection.evaluate(
       explainer_cls=CaptumSimilarity,
       expl_kwargs=explain_fn_kwargs,
       batch_size=batch_size,
    )["score"]
-   print(f"Subclass Detection Score: {score}")
+   print(f"Mislabeling Detection Score: {score}")

 More detailed examples can be found in the :doc:`tutorials <./tutorials>` page.

 Custom Explainers
 -----------------

-In addition to the built-in explainers, |quanda| supports the evaluatioon of custom explainer methods.
+In addition to the built-in explainers, |quanda| supports the evaluation of custom explainer methods.
 This section provides a guide on how to create a wrapper for a custom explainer that matches our interface.

 **Step 1.
 Create an explainer class**